What is antenatal hand expression?

 - who have had previous breast surgery

 A mother should discuss her plans to express antenatally with her healthcare provider.
-It may not be recommended if you have a history of threatened or actual preterm labour; you have a history of cervical incompetence or if you have had a suture put in your cervix to prevent preterm labour.
+It may not be recommended if you have a history of threatened or actual preterm labour.
 It is preferable to express antenatally by hand rather than use an electric or manual breast pump.
 This is because colostrum will be produced in quite small quantities and can easily stick to the bottles or pump parts and be harder to collect.
 If you hand express and use a syringe to draw up the individual drips of colostrum, you can then use these syringes for storage prior to birth.

 How to hand express